youjuice/youjuice.github.io/_pages/about.md

 Please check my [Resume](/Resume/) if you wish to know more about me.

-Blog created by Yuju on February 2.
-2024,<br>
+Blog created by Yuju on February 2, 2024.<br>
-based on the jekyll theme [Hydejack].
+based on the jekyll theme [Hydejack](https://hydejack.com).

 ***